onema/kt-robots/README.md

 | `arrivedAtDestination`| `boolean`| Whether or not the robot arrived at it's destination.     |

 #### Primary Methods
 The following methods represent the core capabilities of the robot.
-They are used to move, fire missiles, and scan its surroundings.
+They are used to move, fire missiles, and scan their surroundings.

 | Method                                       | ReturnType           | Description                                              |
 | -------------------------------------------- | -------------------- | -------------------------------------------------------- |